An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Freeport-Mcmoran Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how FCX stock compares to 2,000+ US-based stocks, and to peers in the Non-Energy Minerals sector and Other Metals/Minerals industry.
+We show how FCX stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Copper, Nickel, Lead, and Zinc Mining industry.